ArnavG-it/pygrades/README.md

 PyGrades provides multiple statistics and tables based on your grades.
 </summary>

-See [Understanding Stats]() if you're unsure what any statistics mean.
+See [Interpreting Stats](#interpreting-stats) if you're unsure what any statistics mean.

 The easiest way to see your progress in a specific course is with the `summary` command:
 ```